Ulisessg/logseq-blogs/pages/Servers___Setup.md

 -
 - ## During server OS installation
 	- ### Encrypt your hard drive [[Servers/Hardening]]
 		- Is so recommended when you install any OS encrypt your data to avoid being stole if someone access physically your hard drive.
-Debian (and any Linux distro) allow you to use Luks to encrypt data.
+Debian (and any Linux distro) allow you to use LUKS to encrypt data.
 		- [What is LUKS](https://es.wikipedia.org/wiki/LUKS)
 		- [How to setup LUKS encryption](https://www.youtube.com/watch?v=GEl2S5MI-WU)
 		- [LUKS Faq](https://gitlab.com/cryptsetup/cryptsetup/-/wikis/FrequentlyAskedQuestions)
 - ## After OS installation
 	- ### Verify all Debian sources use HTTPS protocol [[Servers/Hardening]]
-		- Even if debian packages have package intregity checks is a good idea to use encrypted comunications all the time
+		- Even if Debian packages have package integrity checks is a good idea to use encrypted communications all the time
 		- https://www.debian.org/doc/manuals/securing-debian-manual/deb-pack-sign.en.html
 		- Open with sudo permissions `/etc/apt/sources.list` file and verify *URI* uses https protocol, if folder `/etc/apt/sources.list.d/` also have files do the same
 	- ### Upgrade all packages and their repos